SHT library API. More...

 | Set the "context" for a table's equality function. | |

-| void | sht_set_freefn (struct sht_ht *ht, sht_freefn_t freefn, void *context) |
+| void | sht_set_free_ctx (struct sht_ht *ht, void *context) |

-| Set the optional entry resource free function for a table. | |
+| Set the "context" for a table's free function. | |

 | void | sht_set_lft (struct sht_ht *ht, uint8_t lft) |